ultimate271/notes/martin/storm02Jaime01.md

 would be, if she had any teats to speak of.
 "Then protect me, wench.
 Or free me to protect myself."

+### Ser Robin in the Galley approach the boat.
+Jaime and Robin exchange words
 The galley was skimming downriver, a great wooden dragonfly.
 The water around her was churned white by the furious action of her oars.
 She was gaining visibly, the men on her deck crowding forward as she came on.
 Metal glinted in